-I was able to transition into an apartment on the backside of the facility, and from that moment things started getting better for me.
+I was able to transition into an apartment behind the center, and from that moment, things started getting better for me.
 A door was opening, which made it possible for me to go back to school and get my Medical Administrative Assistant and EHR certificate.
 I'm very proud that I graduated in October.

 Every part of the program was helpful.
-It is what me and my girls needed.
+It is what my girls and I needed.
 It brings me joy to spend time with my kids.
 We love watching movies and going to church together.
 We're now in pageants together, so we have been doing a lot of those lately.

-I really want to make a difference for anybody that's been through domestic violence like me.
-The center is my charity through Amazon Smile, and anytime I buy something a portion of the sales goes towards supporting other survivors.
+I really want to make a difference for anybody who's been through domestic violence like me.
+The center is now my charity and anytime I buy something, a portion of the sales goes towards supporting other survivors.